Suspected drunk driver crashes near beach

-OCEANSIDE, Calif. — A woman suspected of drunk driving crashed her car after a pursuit with police.
+OCEANSIDE, Calif. — A woman suspected of drunk driving crashed her car after a pursuit with police Saturday, the California Highway Patrol said.

 It happened around 12:05 a.m. at Oceanside Boulevard and Pacific Street near the beach in Oceanside.

-“We got a call from a concerned citizen about a possible impaired driver who had already hit the meridian,” said Eric Nicholas with the California Highway Patrol.
+“We got a call from a concerned citizen about a possible impaired driver who had already hit the meridian,” Eric Nicholas with the CHP said.

-Officers attempted to pull over the woman, but she lead them on a short pursuit.
+Officers tried to pull the woman over, but she led them on a short pursuit.
 She then collided with a tree.

-She was taken to the hospital, along with her passenger, for minor injuries.
+She was taken to a hospital, along with her passenger, with minor injuries.

 Officers arrested the woman on suspicion of driving under the influence of alcohol.